-- 1. After receiving the letter of acceptance from the university, make a deposit equal to the expenses for the first year.
+- After receiving the letter of acceptance from the university, make a deposit equal to the expenses for the first year.
 This deposit will reflect all expenses not met by institutional financial aid awarded by the university through the Financial Aid Office.
 The I-20 form will then be issued by the registrar. - 2.
 Report to the American Consulate in the country of residence.
 Submit the I-20 and all other documents needed for a student visa (I-94 form). - 3.
 After obtaining the student visa, make arrangements to arrive at the university no later than the date on the I-20. - 4.
-Show proof of health insurance or purchase a plan through the Business Office. - 5.
+Show proof of health insurance. - 5.
 Registration to attend academic orientation.